ABOUT

 I was bed-bound with M.E for two years but during that time recorded a mega rough demo rap/hiphop album on an old 4-track placed on my lap, there were no effects and it was incredibly poor quality as you can imagine hence the "Raw" title, but it was received well nonetheless, but when I was eventually able get out again, after two years of being indoors bedbound i'd developed agoraphobia & having lost all trust in the NHS after years of abuse and mistreatment, it took me another two years to get myself back.

-I was just about to release the E.P "Runnin On Empty" in 2015 when my brother sadly took his own life, it was a massive shock and then two months later my sister was diagnosed with a rare sarcoma and passed away 10 short weeks later ( You can read the story: "Give Us This Day")
+I was just about to release the E.P "Runnin On Empty" in 2015 when my brother sadly took his own life, it was a massive shock and then two months later my sister was diagnosed with a rare sarcoma and passed away 10 short weeks later ( You can read the full story: "Give Us This Day")

 Everyone's idea of success is different, for me it's not about fame or being popular, It's about sharing honesty, it might not always be popular when it comes to radio play but I don't pay lip service.
 When I hit the other-side the main mans not going to be impressed by a chart position .
 I'm by no means the best at what I do , but my love, stories and delivery is honest and I just hope people can appreciate that if nothing else?
-I try to use any platforms given to talk about things that matter, like M.E, Disability, Mental health etc and in turn try & give others a voice and platform.
+I try to use any platforms given to talk about M.E, Disability, social issues, Mental health etc and in turn try & give others a voice and platform.

 I have kinda been stuck and struggling, flapping about like a butterfly in a spiders web the past seven years, but it's time to try and soar again.